trendmicro/RadioHAL/README.md

 framework](https://github.com/trendmicro/rfquack).

-RadioHAL is based on RadioHead and, as a matter of fact, it retains most of its code as it's now in a very initial fork stage.
+RadioHAL is based on RadioHead and, as a matter of fact, it retains most of its code as it's now in a very initial stage.
 The reason of the fork is beacause we'd like to create a library with very few assumption on the packet structure.
 For instance, we're not interested in addressing, broadcasting, and all the other useful features that are necessary if you need to run a sensor network.

 For RF analysis, these features could be useful, but are not necessary and most of the times would make payload analysis harder if not impossible.
 As we needed